tucommenceapousser/XssPy/README.md

 git clone https://github.com/faizann24/XssPy/ /opt/xsspy

-NOTE: Do mail me if you encounter any errors. (fsecurify@gmail.com)
+The tool works on Python 2.7 and you should have mechanize installed.
+If mechanize is not installed, type "pip install mechanize" in the terminal.

+#NOTE:
+Mail me if you encounter any errors (fsecurify@gmail.com).
+You can also post your problems on the website.
+I'll try my best to respond as soon as possible.

 Best Regards